-To that first point, we’re proud to release the City of Decatur Real Estate Market Review for 2017.
+We’re proud to release the City of Decatur Real Estate Market Review for 2018.
 It’s our annual report on the City of Decatur, where we’ve culled all of our insights on its neighborhoods — information gleaned from working as a Decatur real estate team, talking with hundreds of people throughout the year, and from putting our heads on pillows in this city every night.

 It’s a treasure trove of interesting data, culled over 7 years, including all 10 neighborhoods:

 - College Heights

 - Great Lakes – Clairemont Estates